hdahlheim/musicshuffle/README.md

 composer install
 ```

-* Copy the `.env` file and fill out the information.
-The database information
-must match the database you want to use.
+* Copy the `.env.dist` file as `.env` file and fill out the information.
+The database information must match the database you want to use.

 The `DB_ROOT_PASSWORD` is only needed for the docker env.